Terms And Conditions

 Prelude Workshop:

 For Saudi projects only.
-Introduction to the key aspects of projects development.
-A wider number of projects will be selected for review, which will then result in narrowing the number of projects to be selected for the Full Duration of The Lodge program.
+Introduction to the key aspects of project development.
+A wider number of projects will be selected for review, which will then result in narrowing the number of projects to be selected for the Full Duration of The Feature Films program.

 Outcomes